Google's Wear OS is the new name for Android Wear, so if you were expecting to see Android Wear 3, please reset your smartwatch software expectations.

 Cut to the chase

 - What is it?
-Google's new name for it's smartwatch operating system
+Google's latest version of its smartwatch operating system

 - When is it out?
 Rolling out to newer watches now